Make Easy Yet Gorgeous Bouquets with Herbs, Fruit, and Grains

 Flowers are a wonderful way to bring life (literally) into your home, but who says bouquets are just for flowers?
-This season, bring the bounty of fall produce into your centerpieces — or, even better, more casual everyday arrangements.
+Bring the bounty of the produce section into your fancy dinner party centerpieces — or, even better, more casual everyday arrangements.

 We chatted with Callie Bladow, the lead floral designer at BloomThat, a national flower delivery service that’s been called the Uber for Flowers, to find out how to include delicious things — think kale, kumquats, and quinoa — in your autumnal arrangements.